 4. Excessive Noise

 Other noises like squealing, rattling, clinking, or banging could be signs of a mechanical problem.
-It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.
+It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.

 5. Temperature and Comfort Issues

-If you are having to constantly hike up the heater to keep things in the house comfortable, that should be a major warning that it’s time to re-evaluate your furnace.
-There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some attention to your thermostat.
+If you are having to constantly hike up the heater to keep things in the house cozy, that should be a major warning that it’s time to re-evaluate your furnace.
+There are several items that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some attention to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the heat.
 Common grumbles when the humidity is too low are dry air, sore throats, and chapped skin.
 Incorrect humidity can even negatively impact hardwood floors and furniture.
 Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating system.